Icons

 DIY bonus

-You can visualize idioms in their literal meaning by combining icons.
-And guessing idioms by such drawings is a great way to spend an evening with your family or friends.
+Combining icons allows you to visualize idioms in their literal meaning.
+Guessing idioms from such drawings is a great way to spend an evening with your family or friends.
 Want to try some?
 Let’s go!

 An easy yet hardly effective way to solve problems is to…